 - Scanning the surface ahead of your bike.
 If you have noticed “snakes” on roads that you routinely travel, try to memorize their location so as to avoid them.

 - Riding over the snakes – if you can – at a 90-degree angle.
 Snakes are most dangerous when you ride over them “vertically.”

 - Reducing your speed when you identify a patch of highway that should be marked “snakes ahead.”

 - Remaining “loose” on the bars.
 Try to let the tires find their own traction as you move through the dangerous area.
 The stronger your grip, the more likely you’ll end up in a spill.

 For Those Involved in Motorcycle Accident, Skilled Legal Counsel is a Key

 Have you or a family member been involved in a motorcycle accident?
 The E. Stewart Jones Hacker Murphy law firm has the experience and resources to help you recover the damages that you may deserve.
 We are one of the most highly respected law firms in upstate New York and the capital district.
-With offices in Albany, Troy, Saratoga Springs, and Latham, we have been representing clients for more than 100 years.
+With offices in Albany, Troy, Saratoga Springs, and Schenectady, we have been representing clients for more than 100 years.
 Make the right call.
 Call us now at (518) 274-5820 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.